 - Spiritual, religious or cultural needs

-- Provision of specialist equipment within the hospice environment including beds and sleeping systems, hoists throughout the building, hydraulic baths, etc
+- Specialist equipment within the hospice environment including beds and sleeping systems, hoists throughout the building, hydraulic baths, etc.

-- Provision of physiotherapy, hydrotherapy and complementary therapies by qualified professionals
+- Physiotherapy, hydrotherapy and complementary therapies by qualified professionals

-- Activities including arts & crafts, play, music and dance sessions
+- Activities including arts and crafts, play, music and dance sessions

 - Visits from magicians, circus performers, petting zoos and theatre groups

 - The opportunity for outings, from a walk to the shops or cinema visit to a coach trip to the zoo or the beach

 - Age specific or themed activities including youth weekends and pre-school play groups